RealtyOffer/realty-offer-frontend/src/pages/buy.md

 ---
 templateKey: buy
 metaTitle: Looking to Buy a New Home?
-metaDescription: Our vetted realtors will not only find you the perfect house, but will put part of their commission toward your purchase!
+metaDescription: RealtyOffer™ will connect you with top-rated agents in your area who will contribute part of their commission towards your closing costs!
 metaKeywords: real estate leads, real estate buyer leads, real estate seller leads
 title: Looking to Buy a New Home?
 heroImage: /img/realtyoffer-buy-hero-image.jpg
 mobileHeroImage: /img/RO-Beach-Image-1440-500 copy.png
 heroHeading: Looking to Buy a New Home?
 heroSubheading: >-
-  Our vetted realtors will not only find you the perfect house, but will put part of their commission toward your purchase!
+ RealtyOffer™ will connect you with top-rated agents in your area who will contribute part of their commission towards your closing costs!
+Welcome to RealtyOffer™
-sectionOneHeading: Need help with your down payment?
+sectionOneHeading: Need help with Closing Costs?
-sectionOneSubheading: Receive up to 1.5% of the purchase price back to be used at closing
+sectionOneSubheading: RealtyOffer™ agents are ready to help.
+How?
+Simple.
+When purchasing a home, agents typically recevie half of the commission during the sale, if not more.
+RealtyOffer™ agents are willing to contribute part of their commission to be applied towards your closing costs.
+This means less money you bring to the table!
 sectionOneImage: /img/buyingAHome.png
 sectionOneContent: >-
-  How is this possible?
-Well, as a buyer, your agent is only paid a commission if you close on a new home, and the commission that they receive is paid through the purchasing price of the house.
-So, it's technically the seller who pays for your representation.

-  A conventional buyer's agent receives 3% commission from the seller.
-RealtyOffer™ agents bid to win your business by offering a portion of that 3% commission to be given back to you at closing.
-sectionTwoHeading: Why you should work with a RealtyOffer™ Agent to help with the purchase of your new home
-sectionTwoSubheading: Finding the right Real Estate Agent
+How Much?
+RealtyOffer™ clients have been receiving an average of 1% to 1.5% from our agents to be applied towards closing costs.
+Example: $400,000 sale = $4,000 to $6,000 contributed towards your closing costs!
+See how much you can save below.
+sectionTwoHeading: The New Way to Buy or Sell a Home
+sectionTwoSubheading:
 sectionTwoImage: /img/sellingAHome.png
 sectionTwoContent: >-
-  Real estate agents take the stress out of the experience by providing buyers with knowledge of the market and skills in the negotiation process.
-Furthermore, agents' expertise and skill are provided to buyers without charge.

-  RealtyOffer™ will not only help you find the best local agent, but will also make sure you receive the best deal possible as our Agents bid to win your business.
+  Purchasing a home is often the largest transaction a consumer will make in their lifetime.
+To this day, consumers are lost throughout the process.
+Sellers are paying too much commission, while there are no incentives to the buyer.
+Welcome to RealtyOffer™
+  RealtyOffer™ will connect the consumer with the agent, while removing the negotiation out of the way.
+Our proprietary bidding platform is the first of its kind.
+RealtyOffer™ has automated the process of buying and selling a home while educating and saving the consumer thousands of dollars.
+RealtyOffer™ will allow agents to offer a percentage of their commission in order to pay for your upfront closing costs.
+Imagine getting paid to purchase a home!

-sectionThreeHeading: RealtyOffer™ Agents are the top agents in your area
+sectionThreeHeading: Top Local Agents in Your Area
 sectionThreeList:
   - text: All RealtyOffer™ Agents have been in the business for at least 2 years, and have closed 12 listings in the last year.
     icon: FaClock